ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 ## 4. Analyse qualitative data

-Due to the way survey data are often formatted, with lot of counts and factors, the assumptions of conventional parametric statistical analysis are often violated, necessitating a more complex statistical approach.
+Due to the way survey data are usually formatted, with lot of counts and factors, the assumptions of conventional parametric statistical analysis are often violated, so we can branch out from our usual linear models!
 Below are a few examples of how to test various hypotheses using our survey data.

 ### Chi-squared